By Dr. Cesar Chelala

 Israel’s government has stated its intention to continue working with UNICEF to address the issue of mistreatment of Palestinian children.
 However, treatment of children and adolescents under detention as it is carried out even now contravenes Israel’s democratic principles and contributes to the perpetuation of the Middle East conflict and to the search for a just and lasting peace in the region.

-Dr. Cesar Chelala is a winner of an Overseas Press Club of America Award, is a writer on human rights and foreign policy issues
+Dr. Cesar Chelala is a co-winner of an Overseas Press Club of America award.